C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 3. Utmost Good Faith (Uberrima Fides): Required from both parties.

-to pay for potential claims.
-Only Insured knows all the facts; he
+for potential claims.
+Only Insured knows all the facts; he is required to

 i Nondisclosure: Failure to inform the Insurer of a material fact.